 A natural cleanse also involves avoiding trans fats and damaged fats.
 These fats are in processed foods with “partially hydrogenated” in the ingredients — even if the front label says “low in fat.”
 Scrambled eggs on the buffet table are an example of damaged fats, where the fat has become oxidized — skip them.

 Food sensitivities can also stall weight loss and exacerbate toxicity by making your gut more permeable and allowing toxins to enter the bloodstream.
 Gluten, dairy, soy, and corn are among the common food sensitivities.
-When considering detoxification, try eliminating these foods for three to four weeks.
+When considering detoxification, try eliminating these foods for 3 to 4 weeks.

 “Using a focus on food to support the highly complex processes of detoxification and biotransformation is the wise approach,” says John Cline, MD.
 “If an apple contains at least 700 different phytochemicals, it is better to eat the apple as one of a variety of foods than to try to replicate its benefits with single nutritional supplements.”